 Last week I walked through St Jame’s Park in London (next to Buckingham Palace).
-It was a day after the Queen’s funeral, and I came face to face with a large Pelican on the path.
+A day after the Queen’s funeral, I came face to face with a large Pelican on the path.
 I don’t know if it had flown in specially to pay its respects, but it was an enormous and impressive bird.
 I’d never been up so close to a pelican before.

 When I got home, I learned more about them and found some stunning vintage Pelican prints and illustrations.
 Audubon’s pelican print from his famous book “The Birds of America” was the most impressive.
 I’ve seen that print often in interior shops, along with his renowned flamingo prints.

 Pelicans featured under the letter P in the Pictural Alphabet of Birds.

 - There are eight pelican species, and the bird is found on all continents except Antarctica.

 - Pelican species fall into two distinct groups, four white feathered ground-nesting species and four brown or grey-plumaged tree nesting species.